-By the referee
+7.1 By the referee

-Style dance: wrong rhythm, number of rhythms less than two, rules on the music for the compulsory dance not achieved 1.0 point No correct BPM for the Style Dance Pattern sequence 1.0 point Kneeling or laying on the floor more than twice or more than maximum five (5) seconds (including beginning and end) 1.0 point Stopping more than twice or for more than maximum eight (8) seconds (excluding beginning and end) 1.0 point Costume violation (with opinion of judges) 1.0 point Time of the program less than the minimum 0.5 point each 10 secs or part thereof The time from the start of the music and the first movement is more than 10 seconds 0.5 point Music with inappropriate or expletive lyrics in any language 1.0 point Falls 1.0 point for first and second fall For each fall after the second the penalty will increase by another 0.3 (Tots, Minis) and 0.5 (Espoir to Senior) Incremental penalty increases for each subsequent fall after For example, in Espoir to Senior: 1.0 for first and second fall, additional 1.5 for third fall (3.5 total), additional 2.0 for fourth fall (5.5 total), additional 2.5 for fifth fall (8.0 total) etc. the second: +0.3 For Tots and Minis +0.5 Espoir to Senior
+Style dance: wrong rhythm, number of rhythms less than two (2), rules on the music for the compulsory dance sequence not achieved.
+1.0 point No correct BPM for the Style Dance Pattern sequence 1.0 point More jumps (number or rotations) or dance spins than allowed.
+1.0 point Kneeling or laying on the floor more than twice or more than 1.0 point maximum five (5) seconds (including beginning and end).
+Stopping more than twice or for more than maximum eight (8) 1.0 point seconds (excluding beginning and end) Costume violation 1.0 point Time of the program less than the minimum 0.5 point each 10 secs or part thereof The time from the start of the music and the first movement is more than 10 seconds 0.5 point Compulsory dance: the number of opening beats to be used for all dances must not exceed 24 beats of music.
+0.5 point Music with inappropriate or expletive lyrics in any language 1.0 point Falls 1.0 point

-By the technical panel
+7.2 By the technical panel

-Missing mandatory element 1.0 point

-Illegal elements 1.0 point

-Compulsory dance: the number of opening beats to be used for 0.5 point

-all dances must not exceed 24 beats of music
+Missing mandatory element 1.0 point Illegal elements 1.0 point Compulsory dance: the number of opening beats to be used 0.5 point for all dances must not exceed 24 beats of music